JonathanHarmon/TxMQ-Challenge-First-Go/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Note

+I attempted to combine the output of two seperate tutorials I found while researching the project.
+I was able to get the front end up.
+I was able to get the node server running and was able to connect to a mongoDB database, but I never actually got anything working together in any significant way.